genesiscommunitysuccess/docs/docs/03_server/01_GPAL/01_introduction.md

 ### GPAL example

-A simple example for the GPAL process configuration definition can be seen below.
+Here is a simple example for the GPAL process configuration definition:

 ```kotlin
     import java.util.concurrent.TimeUnit